PiFou86/pool-monitoring/README.md

 - external temperature, pressure and humidity
 - water pressure

 The device can be configured using a brower on any computer, phone cell or tablet (first launch / WiFi connexion error / long press).
 An AP is created on the ESP32.
-This version is not protected versus hacking.
+This version is not protected against hacking.

 The system is given has is.
 The code is open source and can be used for personal use.